February 15 through February 16, 2018, 7:30 PM - 8:30 PM

 Get tickets to any three or more performances and receive 25% off of your total at checkout!
 CAC Members receive this special deal on top of their discounted ticket prices.

 Schaal and Alston’s previous collaborations considered the performance demands of being in prison; how those languages are stored in the body, and their effect on re-entry to society.
-JACK&JILL expands that inquiry and focuses on rich internal life.
+JACK & expands that inquiry and focuses on rich internal life.
 What is the recipe for dreaming…?

 Duration: 60 minutes

 Directed by Kaneza Schaal

 Performed by Cornell Alston, Modesto "Flako" Jimenez, Rucyl Mills and Stacey Robinson